r-wenger/Sentinel-GE/README.md

 - Reference data can be downloaded following this [link](https://www.geograndest.fr/portail/fr/projets/occupation-du-sol "link").
 If you're working on multiple departments, you have to convert gpkg to shp and merge them if needed

 ## TODO
-- Moving to Python3
-- Automatic S1 processing using s1tiling docker
 - Accelerate treatments to create the dataset in less than 2 or 3 days